Jussie Smollett sentenced to 150 days in jail in fake attack

 As deputies led him from the courtroom, Smollett shouted out again.

-“I am innocent,” he yelled, raising his first.
+“I am innocent,” he yelled, raising his fist.
 “I could have said I am guilty a long time ago.”

-The judge also sentenced Smollett to 30 months of felony probation and ordered that he pay $120,106 in restitution to the city of Chicago and a $25,000 fine.
+The judge sentenced Smollett to 30 months of felony probation, with 150 days served in Cook County Jail, and ordered that he pay $120,106 in restitution to the city of Chicago and a $25,000 fine.

+Special prosecutor Dan Webb asked Linn to include “an appropriate amount of prison time” when sentencing the actor for his conviction on five counts of disorderly conduct.

+“His conduct denigrated hate crimes,” Webb said after the hearing.
+“His conduct will discourage others who are victims of hate crimes from coming forward and reporting those crimes to law enforcement.”

 Family members echoed those comments.